 "Into The Deep" has sharks in the level.
 And they're not there for underwater Scenery Porn.
 They can and willOne-Hit Kill you if you get too close to them, which can easily happen before you even notice.

 Older Than They Think: The developers had been hyping certain new features as "innovative", ignoring that other engines did them long before.
-For instance, "dual-render" scopes (only the scope's view is zoomed in, while your peripheral vision stays the same - Unreal Engine 2 and Source can do it) and "advanced fish AI" that moves out of the way when you swim towards them (Super Mario 64, and for that matter every other 3D game ever with fish that don't actively try to kill you, has this).
+For instance, "dual-render" scopes (only the scope's view is zoomed in, while your peripheral vision stays the same - Unreal Engine 2 and Source can do itnote without the massive framerate drop Ghosts tends to have when aiming, either) and "advanced fish AI" that moves out of the way when you swim towards them (Super Mario 64, and for that matter every other 3D game ever with fish that don't actively try to kill you, has this - this one became a meme, enough so that other games like PAYDAY 2 have achievements taking the piss out of them for it).

 Player Punch: At the end of the level "Legends Never Die," the game forces the player to drop Rorke in the rushing waters so the rest of the team will be spared.
 And unlike most Call of Duty games, where the alleged victim is telling you to sacrifice them so you'll live, Rorke is begging you not to let him die.